red-hat-data-services/NeMo-Guardrails/docs/about/use-cases.md

 ---
 title: Use Cases
-description: Browse the different use cases of the NeMo Guardrails toolkit.
+description: Browse the different use cases of the NeMo Guardrails Library.
 ---

 # Use Cases

-The NeMo Guardrails toolkit supports a wide range of use cases for protecting LLM-based applications.
+The NeMo Guardrails Library supports a wide range of use cases for protecting LLM-based applications.
 The following sections describe the primary use cases.

 ---